engageintellect/astro-bento/README.md

 remember to replace the `site` and other properties with your data in `astro.config.mjs`

-# Deploy on Netlify 🚀
+# Deploy on Vercel 🚀

-Deploying your website on Netlify it's optional but I reccomand it in order to deploy it faster and easly.
+Deploying your website on Vercel. it's optional but I reccomand it in order to deploy it faster and easly.

-You just need to fork this repo and linking it to your Netlify account.
+You just need to fork this repo and link it to your Vercel account.